mattleung10/G-CLEF_Fiber_Lab/README.md

 ### Analysis Code and Mode Scrambler Testing

-Custom software was written to analyze the images taken by the cameras described above, when the mode scrambler was ON and OFF.
+Custom software was written to analyze the images taken by the cameras described above, when the mode scrambler was on and off.
 To test the mode scrambler, images of the fiber near field were analyzed, and the signal-to-noise ratio (SNR) of the pixels inside the fiber boundary was used as a metric for mode scrambling (for more details, please see the report linked in the Introduction).
 Various experiments were conducted, in which a particular parameter was varied (e.g. mode scrambler motor frequency) and its effect on SNR was investigated.

 Images of the near field are considered as "science frames".
-In addition to these, dark frames, bias frames, and flat field frames were also taken.
-After obtaining a corrected image (dark and bias subtracted, and flat field corrected), the main goal is to identify the boundary of the test fiber's face in the corrected image.
+In addition to these, calibration frames were also taken (dark frames, bias frames, and flat-field frames).
+After obtaining a corrected/calibrated image (dark and bias subtracted, and flat field corrected), the main goal is to identify the boundary of the test fiber's face in the corrected image.
 Then SNR and other metrics can be computed from the pixels inside the fiber face boundary.
 The process for identifying the boundary of the fiber face is non-trivial, because the mode scrambler was tested on fibers of different shapes (e.g. circular, square, octagonal, rectangular).
-To find the boundary of the fiber face, the [alpha shape](https://graphics.stanford.edu/courses/cs268-11-spring/handouts/AlphaShapes/as_fisher.pdf) was found.
+To find the boundary of a fiber with a general shape, the [alpha shape](https://graphics.stanford.edu/courses/cs268-11-spring/handouts/AlphaShapes/as_fisher.pdf) was found.
 The process is summarized below:

 1) Apply [Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector) to an 8 bit version of the corrected image, and obtain a binary image which represents the Canny edges.
 Let <i>S</i> be the set of nonzero points in the binary image.
 2) Compute the [Delaunay Triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) of <i>S</i>, called DT(<i>S</i>).
 Using DT(<i>S</i>), find the alpha complex <i>C</i><sub>α</sub>(<i>S</i>).
 3) Find the boundary of the alpha shape, which is the boundary of <i>C</i><sub>α</sub>(<i>S</i>).
 4) In some cases, the alpha shape can have an inner and an outer boundary.
 Take the outer boundary to be the boundary of the fiber face.
 5) If desired, offset the boundary.

+The code to do all of this can be found in the ```Near_Field_Analysis``` directory.
+The script ```alpha_shape_id_roi.py``` contains functions to do the above five steps. ```alpha_shape_analysis_darks_flats.py``` does bias, dark, and flat-field correction on images in a certain subdirectory, and then calls ```hull_mask_from_alpha_shape``` in ```alpha_shape_id_roi.py``` on all the corrected images.
+For more details, consult the ```README.txt``` file in the ```Near_Field_Analysis``` directory.

 <p align="center">
   <img src="https://github.com/mattleung10/G-CLEF_Fiber_Lab/blob/master/Summary/Images/Alpha_Shape_Demo.png" width="75%" />
 </p>

 The final prototype mode scrambler was able to reduce modal noise by a factor of ~8.
-Near field images of an octagonal and rectangular test fiber, taken when the mode scrambler was ON and OFF, are shown below.
+Near field images of an octagonal and rectangular test fiber are shown below.
 Turning on the mode scrambler clearly reduces the modal noise.
 <p align="center">
   <img src="https://github.com/mattleung10/G-CLEF_Fiber_Lab/blob/master/Summary/Images/Oct_Fiber.png" width="75%" />
 </p>